-Discount rate 6.50%, used to measure the total pension liability for the Combined Pension Plan and \$55 thousand per year for the Supplemental Plan or 1% of Computation Pay.
+Investment rate of return 6.50% per annum, compounded annually, net of investment expenses.
+This rate is based on for the Combined Pension Plan and \$55 thousand per year for the Supplemental Plan or 1% of Computation Pay.
 Includes investment-related personnel costs.